You are using an outdated browser.

 In 2020, the IRS notified MHACO that it had rejected their bid to acquire 501(c)(4) status three years earlier.
 MHACO had argued that its work to reduce costs benefited not only patients and health care providers, but society as a whole.
 The IRS disagreed, noting that most of its revenue came from commercial insurance companies, not from the Medicare cost-saving program, and that any community benefits from its work were “incidental” to its actual operations.

 “Courts have held that even organizations providing an ‘undisputed benefit to the people’ are not tax-exempt under section 501(c)(4) when their primary activities are commercial,” the Justice Department argued in court filings.
-“Such activities might ‘incidentally redound to society but [are] not the ‘social welfare’ of the tax statute.’”
+“Such activities might ‘incidentally redound to society but [are] not the “social welfare” of the tax statute.’”

 MHACO then asked the U.S. Tax Court to overturn the IRS’s determination.
 The court instead sided with the agency.
 In its 2023 ruling, the court eschewed the use of a legal test in Treasury Department regulations that looked to an organization’s “primary purpose” for tax-exempt status.
 Instead it applied what is known as the “substantial non-exempt purpose” test, which comes from a Supreme Court ruling in 1945 where the justices held that a “single, substantial non-exempt purpose”—in this case, the commercial activities with private insurers—is enough to deny the tax exemption.

-The Fifth Circuit upheld the lower court’s ruling even though the non-exempt purpose text came from a case involving 501(c)(3) exemptions, not 501(c)(4) exemptions.
+The Fifth Circuit upheld the lower court’s ruling even though the non-exempt purpose test came from a case involving 501(c)(3) exemptions, not 501(c)(4) exemptions.
 “It makes little sense to treat the same phrase differently in two neighboring paragraphs of the same statute,” Judge Catharina Haynes wrote for the panel.
 “Importantly, we no longer are required to provide ‘Chevron deference’ to the Treasury’s interpretation of Section 501(c)(4).”

 The Fifth Circuit made no mention of political expenditures, and its 11-page ruling did not address the potential broader consequences of interpreting the exemption’s scope more narrowly.
 Its ruling could nonetheless allow the IRS and the courts to take a harder look at how some 501(c)(4) groups spend their money and whether they can retain the tax exemption.
 If a group’s spending on a “non-exempt purpose” is “substantial” enough, it might no longer qualify for the tax exemption under the statutory terms.
 That, in turn, could shift how the wealthiest Americans influence the political system—and how much they can do it behind closed doors.